awsdocs/aws-security-hub-user-guide/doc_source/securityhub-delete-member-accounts.md

 # Deleting member accounts<a name="securityhub-delete-member-accounts"></a>

-As a master account, you can delete member accounts that were added by invitation\.
+As an administrator account, you can delete member accounts that were added by invitation\.
 Before you can delete an enabled account, you must disassociate it\.

 When you delete a member account, it is completely removed from the list\.
 To restore the account's membership, you must add it and invite it as if it were a completely new member account\.